 - 3 –> PA9 (TIM1_CH-2)

 - 4 –> PA10 (TIM1_CH-3)

 Before going to the coding part, let’s see How these LEDs works.
-As we know that RGB stands for Red, Green and Blue and these LEDs can emit all these three colours at the same time.
-Basically each colour have a range of intensity from 0 to 255 which depends on the voltage provided to the respective pin.
-We combine these intensities (0 to 255) of these three colours to produce 16 million (256x256x256) different colours.
+As we know that RGB stands for Red, Green and Blue and these LEDs can emit all these three colors at the same time.
+Basically each color have a range of intensity from 0 to 255 which depends on the voltage provided to the respective pin.
+We combine these intensities (0 to 255) of these three colors to produce 16 million (256x256x256) different colors.

 In order to vary the voltage across these pins, we need to use PWM and for that I am using TIMER 1 of my STM32F446RE.
 TIMER is running at 90 MHz and we need to use prescalar and ARR to vary the duty cycle.
 Duty cycle describes the amount of time, the signal is in HIGH state as a percentage of total time, it takes to complete one cycle.
 As I mentioned, the intensity value ranges from 0 to 255, so I am going configure the timer in such a way that 100% duty cycle is equivalent to 255.
 So let’s start